lisaplusplus/no-context-streets-lyric-twitter-bo/datasources/README.md

-== Overview ==
+= Overview
-Repository includes lyric data, so it shouldn't be necassary to generate the data.
+Pregenerated lyricList.txt included.
+This set of scripts regenerates lyricList.txt if ran in the correct order.
-I include the scripts to document the source of the bot input.
+It shouldn't really be necesary, but they are handy if the input data turns out to be faulty or to provide a starting point should a better source appear.

-== Requirements ==
+= Requirements
 Python 3

 Beautiful Soup

 Curl

 Bash

-== Data generation script order ==
+= Data generation script order
 $ chmod +x fetchRawSongListHtml.sh
 $ ./fetchRawSongListHtml.sh           # Fetch remote song list (raw HTML).
 $ python parseSongUrlList.py          # Extract the URL for each songs' lyric page and generate the URL list